Amelia0911/onnxruntime-for-yolov5/README.md

 # onnxruntime-for-yolov5
-Using CPU to test model
+Using CPU to test yolov5s model.